zeynepkurtulus/Wayfare-Backend/API_DOCUMENTATION.md

 - Retrieve all routes created by the authenticated user
 - View route summaries and basic information
 - Access personal travel planning history
+- Get place images for each activity in the daily itinerary

 **Response:**
 ```json